Students Rights and Responsibilities Handbook

 How Parents/Guardians Can Help

 We miss students when they are not in school, and we greatly value their presence and contributions.
-We need the support of parents/guardians to ensure their student attends regularly and thrives in school, regardless of whether they are participating in person or online.
+We need the support of parents/guardians to ensure their student attends regularly and thrives in school, whether participating in person or online.
 If a student will be absent, please notify the school in advance.
 For unplanned absences, contact the school within two school days after the student returns.

 Students' Rights and Responsibilities

 All families within the TTSD boundary are eligible for free Pre-Kindergarten; please find additional information at our TTSD Early Learning Website.
-Students have the right to attend school if they are five years old by September 1 and have not completed graduation requirements nor reached the age of 19.
+Students have the right to attend school if they are 5 years old by September 1 and have not completed graduation requirements nor reached the age of 19.
 If a student turns 19 during the school year, they may continue attending for the remainder of that year.

 Students receiving special education services who have obtained a modified, extended diploma or attendance certificate may attend until age 21.
 Students are entitled to information about alternative education programs if irregular attendance or significant disciplinary issues hinder their educational progress.
 They also have the right to make up missed assignments and instruction and to continue their education with full access and participation, regardless of housing status.